Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Coloring

 Conversely, for any $B\in \Latb\Phi$, a coloration $y$ of $\Phih/B$ pulls back to a coloration of $\Phih^{\eta_B}$ by $x_i = y_W$ where $v_i\in W \in \pi(B)$.
 Then switching back to $\Phih$ we have a coloration $x^{\eta_B\inv}$ of $\Phih$ whose improper edge set contains $B$.
 Since it is clear that these correspondences are inverse to each other, the bijection is proved. \end{proof}

 The last part of the proof can be strengthened to yield a formula for proper colorations of contractions.

-\begin{prop}\mylabel{P:contractedproper} If all vertex lists $h_i$ are finite and $B$ is a balanced edge set, then the number of colorations of $\Phih$ whose improper edge set equals $B$ equals the number of proper colorations of $\Phih/B$. \dateadded{14 March 2007} \end{prop}
+\begin{prop} If all vertex lists $h_i$ are finite and $B$ is a balanced edge set, then the number of colorations of $\Phih$ whose improper edge set equals $B$ equals the number of proper colorations of $\Phih/B$. \end{prop}

 The proof is a simple modification of the evaluation of $g(B)$ in the previous proof, and is also a simple generalization of the evaluation of $f(B)$ in the proof of \cite[Theorem 3.3]{SOA}.
-(In \cite{SOA} we accidentally wrote $f(B)$ when we meant $g(B)$; but that led us to write a proof of Proposition \myref{P:contractedproper} in the special situation of \cite{SOA}.
-We thank Seth Chaiken for pointing out the error in \cite{SOA}.) \dateadded{14 March 2007}
+(In \cite{SOA} we accidentally wrote $f(B)$ when we meant $g(B)$; but that led us to write a proof of Proposition \ref{P:contractedproper} in the special situation of \cite{SOA}.
+We thank Seth Chaiken for pointing out the error in \cite{SOA}.)

 Let $\cPf(\fC)$ be the class of finite subsets of $\fC$, and let us call a weighted gain graph with weights in $\cPf(\fC)$ \emph{finitely list weighted}.
 Then the total dichromatic polynomial has a variable $u_h$ for each finite subset $h \subseteq \fC$.